therealtoby1/Master/README.md

 *25/08 - 29/08*

 This week i will make an attempt to use the first observer on the batch models of the integro differential equation.

 - Implementing the UKF for all models that have a relatively good fit
 - Implementing the EKF for all models that have a relatively good fit
+- creating an error band for the system to estimate when a trajectory counts as "converged" and see how good the models work in the different filters. compare across all validation Datasets!
 - Moving Horizon estimation for all those models